 FOOD ALLERGIES: Chef Camp is committed to providing a safe experience for all participants.
-Due to the nature of the culinary program, where participants will be handling/preparing/consuming/have exposure to a wide variety of foods and potential allergens (including in field-trip settings to restaurants etc. where camp staff have no control over potential for exposure) we are unable to accommodate individuals who have severe or life threatening food allergies.
+Due to the nature of the culinary program, where participants will be handling, preparing, consuming and have exposure to a wide variety of foods and potential allergens (including in field-trip settings to restaurants etc. where camp staff have no control over potential for exposure) we are unable to accommodate individuals who have severe or life threatening food allergies.
 Allergens present at Chef Camp may include, but are not limited to, peanuts, tree nuts, soy, wheat, gluten, dairy, eggs, fish & shellfish.

 INDIVIDUALS WITH SEVERE/LIFE THREATENING FOOD ALLERGIES MAY NOT ATTEND

-Chef Camp strives to provide a positive camp experience for participants with various needs whenever possible.
-However, safe participation in cooking activities, field trips, small-group living environment, and recreational activities offered requires certain physical, mental, social, and emotional abilities, and we are therefore limited in the types of accommodations we are able to provide.
-It is our desire to partner with parents and work together to determine if the Chef Camp experience will be a positive experience and is suitable for your teen prior to their enrollment.
-As each teens ability to participate is unique, decisions to accept a participant are made on an case-by-case individual basis.
+ESSENTIAL ELIGIBILITY CRITERIA Chef Camp strives to provide a positive camp experience for participants with various needs whenever possible.
+However, safe participation in program activities, field trips, and the small-group living environment away from home requires certain physical, mental, social, and emotional abilities, and we are therefore limited in the types of accommodations we are able to provide.
+It is our desire to partner with parents and work together to determine IF Chef Camp will be a positive experience and is suitable for your child prior to their enrollment.
+As each child’s ability to participate is unique, decisions to accept a participant are made on an case-by-case individual basis.
 As such, we request that parents contact the camp prior to enrolling your child.

 PHYSICAL HEALTH: All medical conditions must be under control prior to attending camp.
 Additionally, due to the specific nature of the activities, including swimming, Chef Camp is not suitable for those with epilepsy, seizure, or similar, disorders.
 Participants must be in good physical health, including being able to participate outdoors in the heat of summer.
 On-site staff have training in first aid emergency care, and the camp has access to medical professionals in consult for health matters.
 However, the program does NOT maintain full-time medical staff, such as a physician or nurse, on site 24/7.
 As such, we are unable to accommodate participants who require on-going daily medical attention/support.
 Please contact the camp prior to enrolling your child to discuss their specific needs.